beccarobins/beccarobins.github.io-portfolio/about.md

   <body>
     <div class="wrapper">
       <article class="img-info">
-        <p> Hello there, my name is Becca and I work in tech.
+        <p> Hello there, I'm Becca.
 I spend my days shipping content, building content tools, analyzing content data, and improving content operations.
-For the last six years, I've worked on content teams&mdash;at one of the fastest growing startups in North America and at one of the largest corporations in the world.
-Prior to that, I was a neuroscientist (and not producing much content at all).
+For the last six years, I've worked in the tech industry on content teams&mdash;at one of the fastest growing startups in North America and at one of the largest corporations in the world.
+Prior to that, I was a behavioral neuroscientist (and not producing much content at all).
 Boy have things changed.</p>
-        <p>I started this blog because there is <i>a lot</i> more to content than just writing and editing.
-It requires reaching out to many other fields and using their methods.
-I'll use this blog to describe different approaches I've used along the way, which I hope can help others in their content journeys.
+        <p>Here, you can find samples of my work from throughout my career.
+Some of these projects went _exceedingly_ well and helped a lot of people.
+And some were more interesting to me than anyone else.
+I started documenting my work when I realized I _really_ needed a portfolio for job interviews, however I've found myself updating it relatively frequently because it's a great exercise.
+It helps me distill my career narrative and encourages me to keep my resume up-to-date!
+It even helped me realize that I actually know a thing or two (and I've turned that into a [blog](contenttechnically.com)).
         </p>
         <p>Outside of work, you'll find me hanging out with my two kitties, McCallister and Oscar.
 When Mick and Ozzy aren't distracting me with their late-night partying, I'm pursuing my other interests: online education, art, fitness, pickles, and <i>doughnuts</i>.
 One of my favorite things to do when I travel is go on a "doughnut tour" and try the local fare.
 While New York is the doughnut king, Scotland has some truly dazzling dough.
         </p>